It’s personal…

 SORTING OUT…QUESTIONS such as…

-I gained a sense of peace while I wrote and wondered and wrote and wandered through my life’s spiritual journey.
+I gain a sense of peace when I write and wonder and write and wander through my life’s spiritual journey.

 IN WRITING I FOUND a new freedom to be myself on this spiritual journey, all because I recognized what I called new “messengers” from Mother Nature herself…one of my favorite teachers.